Longest peace walk in the world!

-The JERUSALEM WAY is the world's longest pilgrimage route and international peace and cultural route!
-The route leads from the end of Europe in Finisterre to the beginning in Jerusalem.
+The JERUSALEM WAY is the longest path of peace and the longest pilgrimage path in the world!
+This international cultural route goes from the end of Europe in Finisterre to the beginning in Jerusalem.

 The Jerusalem Way brings together different religions, nations and cultures in an extraordinary peace project and stands for mutual recognition, tolerance and appreciation of the different ways of life.

-Jerusalem is the most important place for Christians and Jews, a holy place for Muslims and is considered the intersection of world religions!
-The Jerusalem pilgrim reaches, among other things, many significant historical places, several graves of the Apostles and numerous UNESCO World Heritage sites on the long way to Jerusalem.
+Jerusalem is the most important place for Christians and Jews, a holy place for Muslims and is considered the crossroads of world religions!
+The Jerusalem pilgrim reaches, among other things, many important historical places, several apostle tombs and numerous UNESCO World Heritage sites on the long way to Jerusalem.

-Melk, Wachau, Vienna, Budapest, Belgrade, Kosovo field, Skopje, Thessaloniki, Philippi, Dardanelles, Kavala, Troy, Alexandria Troas, Assos, Pergamon, Izmir / Smyrna, Ephesus, Pamukkale, Hierapolis, Laodicea, Antioch in Pisidia, Taurus Mountains, Konya / Iconium, Göksu Canyon, Tarsus, Adana, Antakya / Antioch, Aleppo, Maalula, Damascus, Jerash, Amman, Mount Nebo, Dead Sea, Jericho, Wadi Qelt, Judea Desert, Mount of Olives, ... are only some examples of a variety of sounding names on the Jerusalem Way route.
+Melk, Wachau, Vienna, Budapest, Belgrade, Amselfeld / Battle of Kosovo, Skopje, Thessaloniki, Philippi, Dardanelles, Kavala, Troy / Troy, Alexandria Troas, Assos, Pergamon, Izmir / Smyrna, Ephesus, Pamukkale, Hierapolis, Laodicea, Antioch in Pisidia, Taurus Mountains, Konya / Iconium, Göksu Canyon, Tarsus, Adana, Antakya / Antioch, Aleppo, Maalula, Damascus, Jerash, Amman, Mount Nebo, Dead Sea, Jericho, Wadi Qelt, Judea Desert, Mount of Olives, ... are just a few examples of a multitude of well-known names on the Jerusalemweg route.

 The route network of the Jerusalem Way is similar to a river system, it connects various paths and routes on the way to the east.
 The Jerusalem Way has been spreading steadily since its foundation (2010) - 18 countries and 2 continents are currently connected!